Search the Health Library

 About Colon Cancer

 Colon cancer is among the most common types of cancer, while cancer of the rectum is diagnosed less frequently.
 The colon and rectum are part of the digestive system.
 Together, they form a long muscular tube known as the large intestine or bowel.
 The upper 5-6 feet of the large intestine is the colon, and the lower 5-6 inches is the rectum.
 Cancer occurs when cells of the colon or rectum become abnormal and grow uncontrollably interfering with the function of these organs and sometimes surrounding tissue and organs.
 When detected early, both colon and rectal cancer have high cure rates.
+Learn more about colon cancer prevention and screening.

 Your Treatment Options Explained